SharonKartika/NetworkEvolutionBSSE/Readme.md

 ### Evolving Gene Regulatory Networks

-We simulate gene regulatory networks using RACIPE use a genetic algorithm to select GRNs that produce desired outcomes.
+We simulate gene regulatory networks using RACIPE and use a genetic algorithm to select GRNs that produce desired outcomes.

 ### Instructions